 Refinance for Better Terms or Rates

 By refinancing, you get a completely new loan term, rate, and even funding amount.
 You could refinance your auto loan and request extra money to take care of other expenses you may be dealing with.
-While you want to stay away from predatory options like easy payday loans online, there are other convenient installment loans that may be great for refinancing auto loans.
+While you want to stay away from predatory options like payday loans, there are other convenient installment loans, such as personal loan options that may be great for refinancing.
+However, keep in mind that with refinancing, there may be an early termination fee with your initial lender.